algolia/autocomplete/examples/starter/README.md

 # Autocomplete starter with static data

-This example helps you quickly boostrap a basic Autocomplete using static data.
+This example helps you quickly bootstrap a basic Autocomplete using static data.

 <p align="center"><img src="capture.jpg" alt="A capture of the Autocomplete starter using static data" /></p>